 You already know that partnering with the wrong payment provider can have terrible consequences.
 But no one plans on putting their business in danger, so how do you prevent it from happening?
 One way is by being on the lookout for these warning signs that a potential cannabis payment processor is shady.

-If your potential cannabis merchant processing partner is telling you that you’ll be able to accept debit or credit card payments for cannabis, ask them how they’re doing it.
+If your potential cannabis merchant processing partner is telling you that you’ll be able to accept credit card payments for cannabis, ask them how they’re doing it.
 Ask if this is a transparent solution, or if it involves lying to your financial institution.
 Remember, if there’s a negative fallout from using this cannabis payment solution, you’ll be the one who must deal with the consequences.

 A personal guarantee is, as the name implies, an individual’s legal promise to repay any debts for a company.
 It gives an extra level of protection to credit issuers, but it can also put your personal assets at risk in the event of business defaults.
 Personal guarantees give access to checking accounts, savings accounts, cars, and real estate.